ssu-dmlab/DynamicTriad-pytorch/README.md

 		model.train(batch)
 ```

-training pseudocode with batch duplication is:
+Training pseudocode with batch duplication is:
 ```python
 for epoch in range(epochs):
 	sample = gen_sample()